A constructive solution to the cosmological bootstrap: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Ant\'{o}nio Antunes, Luca Cassia, Lorenzo Di Pietro, Simon Ekhammar, Giulia Fardelli, Henrik Johansson, Aaditya Salgarkar, Oliver Schlotterer, Jacopo Sisti, and Charles Thull, for relevant discussions along the course of the project, and Jacopo Sisti and Lorenzo Di Pietro for their comments on the draft.
-SS is especially thankful to Andrea Manenti for many fruitful discussions directly relevant to this work and for his comments on the draft, and to Martijn Hidding for his help with speeding up numerical evaluations.
+SS is especially thankful to Andrea Manenti for many fruitful discussions directly relevant to this work and for his comments on the draft, to Kamran Salehi Vaziri for a detailed discussion on the work, and to Martijn Hidding for his help with speeding up numerical evaluations.
 This work is partially funded by the Knut and Alice Wallenberg Foundation grant KAW 2021.0170, VR grant 2018-04438 and Olle Engkvists Stiftelse grant 2180108.